SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 Similar to functions, we begin by using a special keyword, in this case `class`, followed by a name, then a colon to begin a new block.
 Inside this block, we define the data and behaviour that we want the class to provide.

-Almost every class you define will have a `__init__` (pronounced "init" or "dunder-init") **method** which is responsible for initialising any data that the class contains.
+Almost every class you define will have a `__init__` (pronounced "init" or "dunder-init" for double-underscore) **method** which is responsible for initialising any data that the class contains.
-Note that this is slightly different from the **constructor** in many other OO languages (it doesn't allocate memory for the class itself), but it's usually safe to treat it as the same.
+Note that this is slightly different from the **constructor** if you've encountered classes in other OO languages (it doesn't allocate memory for the class itself), but it's usually safe to treat it as the same.

 > ## Data Classes
-> Added in Python 3.7 to automatically generate some of the class structure.
+> Python 3.7 added a slightly different syntax we can use to automatically generate some of the class structure.
-> Intended for classes where the data is more important than the behaviour, but are otherwise completely normal classes.
+> These **Data Classes** are intended for cases where the data is more important than the behaviour, but are otherwise completely normal classes.
+>
+> In this example we just define the data **attributes** and their types - the `__init__` method is then generated automatically.
 >
 > ~~~
 > @dataclass